yerlanamanbek/yerlanamanbek.github.io/_publications/2020-04-23-paper-outbreak-covid-19-post-soviet.md

 venue: 'Electronic Journal of General Medicine'
 paperurl: 'https://doi.org/10.29333/ejgm/8346'
 citation: 'Issanov, A., Amanbek, Y., Abbay, A., Adambekov, S., Aljofan, M., Kashkynbayev, A., & Gaipov, A. (2020).
 COVID-19 OUTBREAK IN POST-SOVIET STATES: MODELING THE BEST AND WORST POSSIBLE SCENARIOS.
-Electronic Journal of General Medicine.'
+Electronic Journal of General Medicine.
+18(1), em21001.'
 ---

 "Governmental response was shown to be as an important determining factor responsible for the development of COVID-19 epidemic